Jerome Alexander: Civil War

 He returned briefly to Ireland after Strafford's death, but on the outbreak of the Irish Rebellion of 1641 went back to England.
 He was an active Royalist, and attempted to raise troops to subdue the rebels; at the same time, he was among those who urged the King, if necessary, to make an alliance with the Irish Confederacy.

 For attempting to arrange this alliance he was briefly imprisoned by Parliament in 1643, and on his release, he went abroad.
-In 1650, he appears in Brussels, in the service of Charles II and was active in raising money for his cause.
+In 1650, he was in Brussels in the service of Charles II, and was active in raising money for his cause.
 He was still in the city in March 1653 but returned to Ireland in 1655.

 He made his peace with the new regime, and acquired an estate in County Westmeath; but in view of the rewards he received in 1660, (even if, as he complained, they were not overly generous), there is no reason to doubt that he remained a Royalist at heart.